CyberAgentGameEntertainment/UnityMobileSupport/Packages/MobileSupportQualityTuner/README.md

 2. Create asset of your own QualityRuleData on editor.
 3. Set decision rules to asset as you like.
 4. Instantiate RuleBasedQualitySelector<T> with your QualityRuleData.
 T should be same as your QualityRuleData.
-5. Get HardwareStats and pass to RuleBasedQualitySelector<T>.GetQualityLevel() to decide quality level at runtime.
+5. Get HardwareStats and pass to RuleBasedQualitySelector<T>.TryGetQualityLevel() to decide quality level at runtime.

 ### Sample